|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Justin Taylan 2008

-Assigned to the 5th Air Force.
 Assigned to the 5th Air Force, 35th Fighter Group, 39th Fighter Squadron.
 No nose art or nickname.
 The tail was painted white with a blue tip of tail and blue cowling.
-When lost, engine: R-2800-21 AAF serial number 41-40652.
-Weapon serial numbers unknown.
+When lost, engine R-2800-21 serial number 41-40652.
+Armed with eight .50 caliber machine guns, serial numbers unknown.

 Fate of the Pilot

-Thorpe survived the ditching unhurt and used a log to swim to Kairiru Island.
-Ashore, he was captured by natives and volunteer Formosan civilian unit and was escorted to the Japanese Navy headquarters at St John's Mission on the southern side of Kairiru Island.
+In fact, Thorpe ditched into the sea to the north of Kairiru Island.
+Thorpe landed unhurt and used a log to swim to the nearby island.
+Ashore on Kairiru Island, he was captured by natives and volunteer Formosan civilian unit and escorted to the Japanese Navy headquarters at St. John's Mission.

 On May 30, 1944 at the Navy headquarters, Thorpe was beaten and interrogated by Lt Commander Kaoru Okuma, engineering staff officer and Lt Isamu Amenomoro, paymaster.
 For fun, Lt Tsunchike Yamanoto and Lt Commander Kaoru Okuma tried to shoot him in his legs using their pistols.